Maryam095/Sample-Superstore/README.md

 ### Data Source
 This dataset was gotten from
 #### Tools
-1.Excel - This was used to make a quick check of the dataset Power BI - This was used to clean the dataset, analyse,extract insight, visualize and draw conclusion
+- Excel - This was used to make a quick check of the dataset Power BI - This was used to clean the dataset, analyse,extract insight, visualize and draw conclusion